Annual Conference Planning Committee Roles

 • Coordinate and develop educational session schedule as well as session evaluation process.

-• Coordinate with presenter resources and assist with accessibility of presentations including distribute of a presenter guide.
+• Coordinate with presenter resources and assist with accessibility of presentations including distribution of a presenter guide.

 • Serve as the on site point of contact for the selected AV company for educational sessions.